EU-Qatar graft scandal uncovered by year-long, pan-Europe probe, Belgium says | Law-Order

 The Belgian police posted a picture of the 1.5 million euros in cash it had recovered in raids from Friday to Monday, including a suitcase overflowing with 50 and 100 euro banknotes and two briefcases neatly stacked with 50 euro notes.
 Investigators in Italy are combing through seven bank accounts related to the suspects, a source close to the probe said, adding that they found 20,000 euros in cash at a house belonging to one suspect.
 They also searched an office in Milan, the source said.

 DETENTION Meanwhile Kaili, who is in detention following her arrest last week, will only know on Dec.
-22 if she will stay behind bars during the investigation, a source close to the investigation said on.
+22 if she will stay behind bars during the investigation, a source close to the investigation said.

 Her lawyer Michalis Dimitrakopoulos, who says she insists she had nothing to do with the stacks of cash found by police, said Kaili had asked for more time to prepare her detention hearing, initially planned for Wednesday.
 "We have been in coordination with her lawyer in Brussels and agreed to request a postponement for a few days to prepare," Dimitrakopoulos said.

-The other three suspects arrested and charged last week were meanwhile questioned, as planned, on Wednesday by the three-judge panel that will decide whether they must stay in detention or be released, a judicial source said.
-The three are Kaili's partner Francesco Giorgi, who is a parliamentary assistant, Niccolo Figa-Talamanca, the secretary-general of a rule of law campaign group, and Pier Antonio Panzeri, an ex-MEP and founder of another non-profit campaign group.
-They have all been in custody since Friday.
+The other three suspects arrested and charged last week were meanwhile questioned, as planned, on Wednesday by a three-judge panel.
+Kaili's partner Francesco Giorgi, who is a parliamentary assistant will stay in detention, as will Pier Antonio Panzeri, an ex-MEP and founder of a non-profit campaign group, the prosecutor's office said, using their initials.

+Niccolo Figa-Talamanca, the secretary-general of a rule of law campaign group, will leave jail but wear an electronic ankle tag.
+They can appeal against the decisions.

 'DAMAGING' Reuters could not reach Giorgi, Figa-Talamanca and Panzeri or their lawyers for comment.
 Non-profit organisations they work with did not respond to emailed requests seeking comment.